 The Papal States were responsible of the government of Central Italy until the unification of Italy, almost a thousand years of rule.
 For a great deal of this time, following their return to the City in 1377 after an exile to France that lasted 58 years, the reigning Popes would reside in one of a number of palaces in Rome.
 When the time cane for Italy to unify the popes refused to recognize that the Italian King had a right to rule and they refused to leave the Vatican.
 This ended in 1929.

 Much of what people see in the Vatican City, the paintings, sculpture and architecture, was created during those Golden years.
 Now revered artists, people such as Raphael, Sandro Botticelli, and Michelangelo made the journey to the Vatican City to pronounce their faith and their dedication to the Catholic Church.
 This faith can be seen in the Sistine Chapel and St Peter’s basilica.

 Today, the Vatican City remains a religious and historical landmark, as important now as it was then.
 It receives millions of visitors from all around the world, visitors who come to see the beauty of the City, to take in its history and the culture, and to express their belief in the Catholic Church.

 The influence and the power of the Vatican City were not left in the past though.
 It is the center, the heart of the Catholic Church and, as such, because Catholicism is still one of the single largest religions in the entire world, it remains as a highly influential and visible presence in the world today.

-In between the priceless art houses in the Museums, the beautiful architecture that is St Peters Basilica and the religious significance of the Pope, the Vatican City has become one of the most popular destinations in the world for travelers.
+Even with the strict dress code, the beautiful architecture that is St Peters Basilica and the religious significance of the Pope, the Vatican City has become one of the most popular destinations in the world for travelers.
 It is the embodiment of some of the more significant parts of both Western and Italian history, opening a window onto the past, a past that lives on today.